Project Overview

 Competitor Analysis

 Planned Parenthood’s success in sustaining a compassionate and safe organization for 26 years proves its ability to gather stories in a helpful way to help people know they’re not alone.
-I wonder if there is a way to add the ability for users to add details about their abortion stories in a personal but pleasant way?
+I wonder if there is a way for users to add details about their abortion stories in a personal but pleasant way?

 Interview Results: the need to feel connected and share our experiences

-I used my experience as someone who has used Planned Parenthood as a resource to empathize with what users might feel while using the app
+I used my experience as someone who has used Planned Parenthood to empathize with what users might feel while using the app.

 Personas & Points of View